riboseinc/jekyll-external-links/README.md

 You can set marker_html to empty string and style links with custom CSS rule (e.g., `a[rel=external] { border-bottom-style: dashed; }`), though it’s less flexible.

+## Example site

+An example site is included in this repo.
+Use it to demo the plugin and to test it during development.
+The `/` path leads to Markdown version, the `/asciidoc/` path leads to AsciiDoc version.

+1. Clone this repository
+2. Navigate into the example-project directory
+3. Run `bundle`
+4. Run `bundle exec jekyll serve`
+5. Open in your favorite browser the URL shown